-Liquidators appointed by the BVI Court are usually able to seek recognition and/or assistance from the courts of other jurisdictions.
-That can provide a useful basis to co-ordinate a multi-jurisdictional asset recovery exercise, particularly where a BVI company holds assets in other jurisdictions, as is routinely the case.
-Foreign insolvency officeholders can also apply for assistance from the BVI Court, which may include orders to preserve assets within the jurisdiction or, crucially, provide access to information or documents held in the BVI.
+Liquidators appointed by the BVI Court are usually able to seek recognition and/or assistance from the courts of other jurisdictions (although it is worth noting that this has become increasingly difficult in Hong Kong SAR).
+Where available, that recognition can provide a useful basis to co-ordinate a multi-jurisdictional asset recovery exercise, particularly where a BVI company holds assets in other jurisdictions, as is routinely the case.
+Foreign insolvency office-holders can also apply for assistance from the BVI Court, which may include orders to preserve assets within the jurisdiction or, crucially, provide access to information or documents held in the BVI.

-Assistance may be available on a limited basis under the common law, applying the principles of modified universalism, or, to insolvency office holders from certain specific countries, under Part XIX of the Insolvency Act 2003.
+Recognition of a foreign office-holder may be available on a limited basis under the common law, applying the principles of modified universalism.
+Separately, assistance is available to insolvency office-holders from certain specific countries, under Part XIX of the Insolvency Act.
+The Court of Appeal has now confirmed that assistance is not available for common law, meaning that office-holders from non-designated countries can only seek common law recognition.
 The statutory remedies available under Part XIX are helpful but not as broad as they might be.
-Provisions based on the UNCITRAL Model Law on Cross-Border Insolvency 1997, allowing increased efficient co-operation between the BVI courts, foreign insolvency office-holders, and designated foreign countries, were incorporated into the Insolvency Act.
+Provisions based on the UNCITRAL Model Law on Cross-Border Insolvency 1997, allowing increased efficient co-operation between the BVI Courts, foreign insolvency office-holders, and designated foreign countries, were incorporated into the Insolvency Act.
 Although not currently in force, and there is therefore not currently a broader concept of Model Law "recognition" for foreign office-holders in the BVI, industry consultation continues in relation to bringing these provisions into force.